tomtzook/frc-learn-docs/introduction-to-frc-robot-project.md

 - `build.gradle`: build configuration
 - `settings.gradle`: project configuration

-Do not touch these unless you know what you are doing.
-One could easily break the build configuration.

 Because this is an FRC project, there are several files and folders specific for FRC use:
 - `.wpilib/`: _WPILib_ project configuration
 - `vendordeps/`: _WPILib_ and third-party libraries declerations

+> [!WARNING]
-Again, do not touch these unless you know what you are doing.
+> Do not touch any of the files/folders mentioned above unless you know what you are doing.
+This could easily break the project.

 The code itself is located under `src/main/java`.
 You will notice it has both several packages and _Java Class_ files.
 In here we will write our robot code.